Land Lease in Ontario

 Advantages -

-1. Free up money for other purposes - Land lease houses being cheaper than freehold houses require a lower investment, freeing up money for other investments and purposes.
+1. Free up money for other purposes: Being cheaper than freehold, land lease homes require a lower investment, freeing up money for other investments and purposes.

-2. More Affordable - As the prices of such houses are lower than freehold houses, the mortgage amount is typically much lower making it a more affordable option, especially for first-time buyers and retirees looking to downsize.
+2. More Affordable: Due to home prices being lower than freehold, the mortgage amount is typically lower, making it a more affordable option, especially for first-time buyers and retirees looking to downsize.

-4. Better Amenities in the Community - Very often land lease houses are a part of a planned community which comes with amenities and facilities that the community can enjoy.
-The landlord may also provide maintenance facility for the residents.
+4. Better Amenities in the Community: Land lease houses are often a part of a planned community, which comes with amenities and facilities that the community can enjoy.

 Disadvantages -

-2. HOA Fees - Very often, a land lease house is a part of a planned development where the residents need to pay monthly HOA fees for the maintenance of common amenities, even if they don’t use them.
+2. HOA / Community Fees: Land lease houses are often part of a planned development where the residents need to pay monthly HOA fees for the maintenance of common amenities, even if they don't use them.

-3. Lower Home Equity than Freehold - In a land lease home, the owner does not grow any equity in the land and thus, the equity is much lower than in freehold houses.
-Thus this may not be an attractive investment option for those looking to build equity.
-Depending on the conditions of the lease, the homeowner may be at the risk of losing all equity at the end of the lease term.
-Also, the value of a home may significantly decrease as the lease term approaches its end.
+3. Lower Home Equity than Freehold: The homeowner does not build any equity in the land, and thus, the equity is much lower than in freehold houses, making it an unattractive investment option.
+The homeowner may also be at risk of losing all equity at the end of the lease term.
+The value of a home may also significantly decrease as the lease term approaches its end.

-4. Tricky to get a mortgage - Many lenders may not be willing to finance a land lease home, and those who do might ask for a higher percentage of the purchase price as a down payment compared to when buying a freehold house.
+4. Tricky to get a mortgage: Many lenders may be unwilling to finance a land lease home, and those who do might ask for a higher percentage of the purchase price as a down payment compared to when buying a freehold house.
 The lease tenure might also affect the mortgage tenure.
 For example, if the lease tenure is 20 years, you would not be able to get a mortgage amortization for 25 years.
 For the same reason, it may also be difficult to find buyers for such homes when you decide to sell.
+Because you do not own the land, some lenders may require a chattel loan rather than a traditional mortgage.
+These often come with higher interest rates and require larger down payments (typically 20–35%).

 Other types of Land Leases in Ontario